waynecoffee9/Traffic-Sign-Classifier/CarND-Traffic-Sign-Classifier-Project/Project Writeup.md

 To train the model, I used Adam Optimizer because it seems to be faster than traditional gradient descent.
 There are also other benefits mentioned online (Reference: https://machinelearningmastery.com/adam-optimization-algorithm-for-deep-learning/)

 The batch size is 128, which is a typical value.
-For number of epochs, I set it to 2.
-The reason for this small number is my code will save the trained model so I can read the weights and biases every time before training.
-I can rerun the training in small epochs to avoid over training.
+For number of epochs, I set it to 6.
+Every time 6 epochs are done, the trained weights are saved.
+I regenerate the whole data augmentation and continue until the accuracies have reached peaks.

 For learning rate, I setup maximum rate (also default) as 0.002.
 As training set accuracy is closer to 100%, learning rate will be adjusted automatically after each epoch.